Brave Search

 No matches for those filters.

-Every query you type is a window into what you think, plan, and worry about, and the default engines log all of it to build a profile.
-These search engines return real answers without keeping a diary of your curiosity.
-Some run their own index, others act as a private layer over the big engines.
+Every query you type reveals what you are thinking about, and the default engines log all of it to build a profile that follows you around the web.
+A private search engine answers the same questions without keeping that diary.
+Some run their own independent index, others act as a privacy layer over the big engines, but all of them share one trait: your searches never become a permanent record tied to your name.